VijayRod/demo/container-storage/logs/k8s-cri-docker.md

 ## k8s.cri.docker

 ```
-# See the section on storage-device-filesystem.SCSI.device.type.disk.filesystem.type.k8s.overlayfs
+# See the section on storage-device-filesystem_overlayfs

 apt update && apt install docker.io -y # Execute it in a laptop instead of a containerd worker node